Stage 3: Assessing Efficiency and Competitiveness

 Submissions were due by 13 July 2018.

-The inquiry is required to assess whether Australia's superannuation system is competitive and efficient and to make recommendations to improve outcomes for members and system stability, and to reduce barriers to the competitiveness and efficiency of the system.
+The inquiry was required to assess whether Australia's superannuation system is efficient and competitive and to make recommendations to improve outcomes for members and system stability, and to reduce barriers to the efficiency and competitiveness of the system.

-The assessment should be based on the five system level objectives, 22 assessment criteria, and 89 corresponding indicators set out in the Commission's stage 1 report and informed by the findings from the stage 2 report.
+The assessment was based on the five system level objectives, 22 assessment criteria, and 89 corresponding indicators set out in the Commission's stage 1 report and informed by the findings from the stage 2 report.